 - Our Design Leadership course helps leaders cultivate collaboration within and across teams, and motivate others toward a shared vision.

 This article is part of Cooper Professional Education’s “Five Essential Principles of Design-Driven Organizations” series.
-Read the previous piece in the series, on empathy.
+Read the other pieces in the series, on empathy, creativity, experimentation, and a holistic mindset.

 Shipra Bhargava is a Strategic Design Director and Cooper Professional Education instructor at Designit Bengaluru.